 Once my first story is accepted, does that mean all my stories will automatically be accepted as well?

-No, even after your first story is accepted, we still review on a story to story basis.
+No, even after your first story is accepted, we still review on a submission-to-submission basis.

-Can I pitch my story idea to a Mighty editor before I submit?
+Can I pitch my story idea to a Mighty editor before I submit it?

 While you can run a story idea by an editor by reaching out to [email protected], we can’t approve a story to be published before it is submitted.
-Stories can only be officially accepted once they are submitted.
+Stories can only be officially considered for publication once they are submitted.

 Is there a word count for Mighty submissions?

-Can I submit a picture along with my story?
+Can I submit a picture or artwork I created along with my story?

 Yes!
 We love when contributors include personal photos with their story, but please do not send us a stock photo, and only send photos you have permission to share.
 We prefer featuring photos that relate to the story and humanize health conditions and disabilities.